 Even though these types of skin cancers are very common, relatively few evolve into cases that require more intensive treatment.
 In advanced cases of BCC and SCC, surgery or radiation may not be an option.
-In these situations, the use of oral (by mouth) or intravenous (through a vein) drugs is often considered as a way to treat the cancer.
+In these situations, the use of oral (by mouth) or intravenous (through a vein) drugs is often considered.